Hyacinth-Ali/Docker-Kubernetes-Tutorial/index.md

 ### Quick Dive into Docker and Container

-Here, we containerize the application and then start the container.
+Here, we containerize the application and then start the container, the complete dockerized application can be found at _Section1/basic_node_app_.

 1. Create a file at the root project and name it _Dockerfile_
 1. Enter the following set of instructions in the file.